Fieldnotes Celebrates Grand Opening Of Newest Outlet At Tampines 1

-(MENAFN- media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 30 May 2024 - Fieldnotes, an esteemed name in artisanal cakes, is excited to announce the grand opening of its latest cake shop at Tampines 1 on 7 June 2024, marking its first outlet in the vibrant East of Singapore.
+data-text="Fieldnotes Celebrates Grand Opening Of Newest Outlet At Tampines 1" data-link=" Celebrates Grand Opening Of Newest Outlet At Tampines 1" class="whatsapp">Shar SINGAPORE - media OutReach Newswire - 30 May 2024 - Fieldnotes, an esteemed name in artisanal cakes, is excited to announce the grand opening of its latest cake shop at Tampines 1 on 7 June 2024, marking its first outlet in the vibrant East of Singapore.
 This newest expansion underscores the business's commitment to providing customers with greater flexibility and convenience when picking up their favourite cakes.

 Honey Yuzu Cake